ml5js/ml5-website-v01/README.md

 * API Reference files are named: `api-[Class].md`
 * Glossary: `glossary-[type].md`

-When you add a new page, remember to add the page id to the respective category in website/sidebars.json.
+When you add a new page, remember to add the page id to the respective category in the website/sidebars.json file.

 If you wish to help develop the website, first you'll need to install the necessary dependencies for Docusaurus.